 The scientists are currently studying this in mouse models.
-Once they are satisfied with their understanding of the basic biology, they will hand off their survive an infection," said Dr. Rothlin, "but findings to drug developers who can design the inhibitors.
+Once they are satisfied with their understanding of the basic biology, they will hand off their findings to drug developers who can design the inhibitors.

 They hope that the result of their work will be immunotherapies that are more powerful, sustained, effective, and broadly applicable.
 "We are super excited," said Dr. Ghosh.
-"We are attacking cancer in many ways, not just with one weapon or one target." 🗘 monunopenic "We are attacking cancer in many ways, not just with one weapon or one target.
+"We are attacking cancer in many ways, not just with one weapon or one target."